~ 13 MIN READ

 27. Rita Gunther McGrath

-Acclaimed public speaker, Columbia Business School professor, and leadership consultant Rita McGrath is considered an expert in business strategy.
+Acclaimed public speaker and leadership consultant Rita McGrath is considered an expert in business strategy.
 She often speaks and writes about competitive strategy, handling business adversity, innovation, and organizational leadership.
-Her latest book, The End of Competitive Advantage, argues that in order to find success, organizations need to take another look at how they shape their competitive strategy.
+She is also a professor at Columbia Business School.

 28. Daniel Pink